rawitat/gtypist_lessons/programming_quotes.typ

 *:SW2_4
 I:[4] Louis Srygley
-S:Without requirements or design, programming is the art of adding bugs :to an empty text file.
+S:Without requirements or design,
+ :programming is the art of adding bugs
+ :to an empty text file.

 *:SW2_5